webOS-ports/nodejs-module-webos-sysbus/README.md

 Enable a message to be used as a subscription.
 See the Luna Service Library documentation for a more detailed discussion of subscriptions.

+### Handle events

+#### 'cancel' event

+The 'cancel' event is emitted from a Handle object when a message sent or received via that Handle is canceled.
+The canceled message is passed as the single parameter to any event listener.

+#### 'request' event

+The 'request' event is emitted from a Handle object when a method registered on that handle is invoked by the bus.
+The message that invoked the method is passed as the single parameter to any event listener.
+The category() and method() methods of the message object can be used to dispatch the request to an appropriate handler.

+#### 'response' event

+The 'response' event is emitted by a Call object when a response to that call is received.
+The message that was received is passed as the single parameter to any event listener.

 ### Call object